evgrmn/ChatGPT_Tetris/development.md

 The scenario of Tetris is straightforward yet challenging, requiring players to think strategically, react quickly, and make efficient use of the falling Tetriminos to achieve the highest score possible.

-***

 **User**

-User Please define developing stages for a programmer to create Tetris game.
+Please define developing stages for a programmer to create Tetris game.

 **ChatGPT**